Corey Dickerson Player Props: Nationals vs. Mets

 Corey Dickerson At The Plate

-- Dickerson is batting .258 with six doubles, two home runs and six walks.
+- Dickerson is hitting .252 with six doubles, two home runs and six walks.

-- Dickerson is batting .400 during his last outings and is riding a six-game hitting streak.

-- Dickerson has picked up a hit in 28 of 45 games this season, with multiple hits six times.

-- Dickerson has picked up an RBI in 26.7% of his games this season, with more than one RBI in 8.9% of his games.
-He has also driven in three or more runs in one contest.
+- In 12 games this season (26.1%), Dickerson has picked up an RBI, and in four of those games (8.7%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.